Meng Gaofeng

 Meng Gaofeng (孟高峰, born December 9, 1996) is a Chinese kickboxer.

 As of January 2022 he was the #8 ranked Featherweight kickboxer in the world by Combat Press.

 Career

 On December 7, 2019, Meng made his Glory promotion debut at Glory 73: Shenzhen in a Featherweight tournament.
 In the semi-finals he beat Masaya Kubo by unanimous decision.
 In the final he lost to River Daz by split decision.

-On December 25, Gaofeng challenged Tang Yao at the Faith Fighting Championships 32 event for the Faith Fight China Professional League -67 kg title.
+On December 25, Meng challenged Tang Yao at the Faith Fighting Championships 32 event for the Faith Fight China Professional League -67 kg title.
 He lost by decision.